Microsoft Teams’ pricing explained

 If we go back to the example we gave you before — where you’d have to pay $14,400 for 300 Microsoft Teams Essentials licenses — you’ll see what we mean.

-So, if you opt for Pumble instead of Microsoft Teams, you’d probably pick the Pumble PRO plan, since it offers the same things as the Essentials plan does (it even has the same storage limit of 10 GB per seat).
+So, if you opt for Pumble instead of Microsoft Teams, you’d probably pick the Pumble PRO plan, since it offers the same things as the Essentials plan (it even has the same storage limit of 10 GB per seat).

 Pumble’s PRO plan costs $2.49 per user per month (if billed annually), which means that you’d pay $8,964 for the whole year (which is $747 per month) for your team of 300.